-From antiquity to the present, Jewish poets have demonstrated their strong commitment to the city of Jerusalem, the holiest city in the entire world in the Jewish faith.
+Since the days of antiquity, Jewish poets have demonstrated their strong commitment to the city of Jerusalem, Judaism’s holiest city.

-Yehuda Ha-Levi, one of the great Jewish poets of medieval Spain, who lived between 1085 and 1141, wrote a poem where he lamented the loss of Jerusalem and Zion, asserting, “My heart is in the East and I am at the edge of the west; Then how can I taste what I eat, how can I enjoy it?
+Yehuda Ha-Levi (1085 -1141), one of the great Jewish poets of medieval Spain, wrote a poem lamenting the loss of Jerusalem and Zion, asserting, “My heart is in the East and I am at the edge of the West; Then how can I taste what I eat, how can I enjoy it?
 How can I fulfill my vows and pledges?
 While Zion is in the domain of Edom, and I am in the bonds of Arabia?
 It would be easy for me to leave behind all the good things of Spain; it would be glorious to see the dust of the ruined shrine.”

-Another well known medieval Jew who used to live in Spain, Nachmanides, after he was forced to flee Spain for defending the Jewish faith following the Disputation of Barcelona, made Aliyah to Israel around 1263.
+Another well-known medieval Jew who used to live in Spain, Nachmanides, after he was forced to flee Spain for defending the Jewish faith following the Disputation of Barcelona, immigrated to Israel around 1263.
 There, in Jerusalem, he proclaimed in a beautifully written poem, “But the loss of all this and of every other glory my eyes saw is compensated by having now the joy of being a day in thy courts, O Jerusalem, visiting the ruins of the Temple, and crying over the desolate sanctuary.”

 Modern Jewish poets describe the Jewish attachment to Jerusalem just as vividly.
 For example, Naomi Shemer, in a song titled “Jerusalem of Gold,” wrote, “Oh Jerusalem of gold and of light and of bronze; I am the lute for all your songs.
 But as I sing to you, my city, and you with crowns adorn, I am the least of all your children, of all the poets born.
 Your name will scorch my lips forever, like a seraph’s kiss, I’m told.
 If I forget thee, golden city, Jerusalem of gold.
 Oh Jerusalem of gold and of light and of bronze; I am the lute for all your songs.
 The wells are filled again with water, the square with joyous crowd, on the Temple Mount within the city, the shofar rings aloud.”